gurgeasson/randomProject/README.md

 Also this repository contains the code for the radiation counter project, as the two are closely related.
 I am considering though to separete the two, as it would make more sense.

 ## The equipment
-The hearth of the project is a J305 geiger-muller tube and it's associated circuits.
+The hearth of the project is a [J305 geiger-muller tube and it's associated circuits](/documentation/radiationCounter.JPG).
 It can detect ionising radiation and send an interrupt an signal when it's detected.</br>
-The brains is a Raspberry Pi model B. It's responsible for running the code generating random numbers (randomEngine.py), and hosting a website to list the generated numbers.
+The brains is a [Raspberry Pi model B](/documentation/rasPi1B.JPG).
+It's responsible for running the code generating random numbers (randomEngine.py), and hosting a website to list the generated numbers.
 Also as the project grew arms and legs, it counts radiation (radiationCounter.py) and reports them to thinSpeak.com.</br>
-The two are connected through a logic level shifter to take care of the 5v <===> 3.3v conversion.
+The two are connected through a [logic level shifter](/documentation/logicLevelConverter.JPG) to take care of the 5v <===> 3.3v conversion.

 ## Software
 The random numbers are taken care of randomEngine.py</br>
 The radiation is counted by radiationCounter.py

+---

+my dumping ground:<br>
 I'll eventually create an organized documentation as I go along

----

-here is my dumping ground:<br>
-quick notes:

 list of resouces:
 raspi security tips: https://raspberrytips.com/security-tips-raspberry-pi/</br>